 By Subrupt EditorialPublished Reviewed

-Cloud development environments (CDE) replaced the laptop-as-IDE model for teams whose codebases were too large to run locally, whose security posture forbade source code on personal laptops, or whose onboarding-to-first-PR time was hurt by environment setup.
-Coder pioneered the Terraform-templated workspace approach in 2020; Daytona launched in 2024 with devcontainer-first OSS; DevPod (from Loft Labs) took the CLI-driven approach; StackBlitz reinvented in-browser WebContainers; Microsoft entered with Dev Box on Azure.
+Cloud development environments replaced the laptop-as-IDE model for engineering teams whose codebases were too large to run locally, whose security posture forbade source code on personal laptops, or whose onboarding-to-first-PR time was hurt by environment setup.
+Coder pioneered the Terraform-templated self-hosted approach in 2020 and is still the strongest enterprise choice when the platform team is willing to own the control plane.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.